John0n1/CamSniff/README.md

 ## Configuration

 CamSniff loads its configuration from `camcfg.json` (prioritizing `/etc/camsniff/camcfg.json` if installed).
-Below is an example with default settings (all features enabled in version 1.0.2):

 **Everything has a default value but can be customized:**